gideonthomasd/fluxbox/README.md

 This enables reboot and shutdown in menu (no sudo necessary)

+copy wmtext-3 to /home/phil - make sure sh files are executable

-Change wmckgmail to .wmckgmail in home/phil  In terminal do wmckgmail & then disown
+(Change wmckgmail to .wmckgmail in home/phil  In terminal do wmckgmail & then disown) - not needed see above